 Rehabilitation is addressed by the Province of Ontario through the Mining Act and the Aggregate Resources Act.
 The intent of this Plan is to ensure that new development is adequately protected from these hazards.
-The Brownfield Strategy and Community Improvement Plan is designed to stimulate the rehabilitation of mine hazards, in conformity with this Plan.
+The Brownfield Strategy and Community

+Improvement Plan is designed to stimulate the rehabilitation of mine hazards, in conformity with this Plan.

-- 1. Mine hazards and abandoned pits and quarries will be rehabilitated and safety hazards mitigated prior to the approval of new development. - 2.
-Any development on a rehabilitated mine hazard will require consent from the Minister of Northern Development and Mines prior to the alteration, destruction, removal or impairment of rehabilitated features. - 3.
-Any development on, abutting or adjacent to lands affected by mine hazards or abandoned pits and quarries must be supported by a study done by an appropriately qualified professional that: - a. identifies any potential safety hazard; - b. demonstrates that the site can be rehabilitated to mitigate the known or suspected hazard; - c. establishes procedures for site rehabilitation and mitigation of the safety hazard; or, - d. provides evidence that potential hazards do not exist on the site.
+- 1. 1.
+Mine hazards and abandoned pits and quarries shallwill be rehabilitated and safety hazards mitigated prior to the approval of new development. - 2.
+Any development on a rehabilitated mine hazard will require consent from the Minister of Northern Development and Mines prior to the alteration, destruction, removal or impairment of rehabilitated features.

+3. 2.
+Any development on\, abutting\ or adjacent to lands affected by mine hazards or abandoned pits and quarries must be supported by a study done by an appropriately qualified professional that: (2007 MMAH Mod #19b)

+- a. identifies any potential safety hazard; - b. demonstrates that the site can be rehabilitated to mitigate the known or suspected hazard; - c. establishes procedures for site rehabilitation and mitigation of the safety hazard; or, - d.e.\\\provides evidence that potential hazards do not exist on the site.\

-1. The City will monitor and adjust, as appropriate, the nonurban component of the Brownfield Strategy and Community Improvement Plan.
+1. The City will monitor and adjust, as appropriate, the non-urban component of the Brownfield Strategy and Community Improvement Plan.